mlix8hoblc/spatial-audio/README.md

 > (-10, 3, 6) C'est magique !
 ```

+Use arrow keys (↑, ↓, ←, →) to update x, y, z coordinates; press Enter for a new line, and Ctrl+C to exit.

 ```
 $ npm run visualize
 Generating graph points and planes on a set of 3D axes...